 11. How many calories are in Madeiran wine?

-Madeiran wine, like other fortified wines, tends to be higher in calories due to its alcohol and residual sugar content.
-On average, there are around 165–180 calories per 100ml, depending on the style and sweetness level.
+Madeiran wine, like other fortified wines, is higher in calories due to its alcohol and residual sugar content.
+On average, there are 165–180 calories per 100ml, depending on the sweetness and style of the drink.
 Grapes, the base ingredient, are composed of approximately three-quarters water and one-quarter sugar.
 While red wine is often cited as the healthiest wine due to its antioxidant content from grape skins—such as procyanidins linked to heart health—Madeira’s long ageing and oxidation process also produces complex phenolics that contribute to its unique profile.
+As always, enjoy in moderation.

 12. What type of Madeira Portuguese fortified wine is best for cooking?

 All Madeira Portuguese fortified wine brands can be used in cooking, but the choice depends on the dish.
 Madeiran wine is produced in both dry and sweet styles.
-Drier varieties, such as Sercial or a 3-year-old Reserve, are generally preferred for savoury dishes as they provide depth without overpowering sweetness.
+Dry styles such as Sercial or a 3-year-old Reserve are ideal for savoury recipes, providing rich depth to sauces without overpowering sweetness.
 These are excellent for both red and white meats, although they tend to yield a darker sauce.
-Bual and Malvasia are more suitable for desserts or sweeter reductions.
-Whenever possible, choose a wine aged for at least three to five years for a richer flavour.
+Sweeter varieties, such as Bual and Malvasia, work well for dessert sauces or glazes.
+Always choose a wine that you’d enjoy drinking—quality matters.

 13. What is Madeira sauce made of?